zhangchn/objy/README.md

 `NSURL` was used to replace `file` parameters all around, so the first and only supported command-line parameter of interpreter should be prepended with 'file://' before any path. 'http' protocol was not tested but is likely to work.

+Constants in Constants.java were replaced directly with string literals just in place.

 In Xcode, to debug using a test script, add parameters in Edit schemes-> Run ObjYin -> Arguments -> Arguments Passed On Launch, e.g.:

     file://$SRCROOT/Tests/expr.yin (where $SRCROOT would be resolved to the path of the source code folder by Xcode)